heshanmolligoda/AEVS/README.md

 The System was developed in PHP and JavaScripts and MySql database is used.

-System also dan display results graphically after an election.
+After the voting, system can count the results and display results graphically.

-You can also view the previous election results.
+You can also view the previous election results and compare them.

+Enjoy!!